vmware/load-balancer-and-ingress-services-for-kubernetes/CONTRIBUTING.md

 ### CLA

 We welcome contributions from everyone but we can only accept them if you sign our Contributor License Agreement (CLA).
+If you would like to contribute and you have not signed it, our CLA-bot will walk you through the process when you open a Pull Request.
+For questions about the CLA process, see the [FAQ](https://cla.vmware.com/faq) or submit a question through the GitHub issue tracker.

 ### Accounts Setup